jinleiphys/COLOSS/README.md

 - cwftype(integer*4): options for 2 different subroutines to calculate Coulomb wave functions.
 Set it as 1 to call COULCC, and 2 to call cwfcomplex
 - thetah(real*8): step size for the angle in the output differential cross section
 - thetamax(real*8): maximum angle in the output differential cross section
-- readinpot(logical): determines whether to read the potential from external file 'pot.dat'
+- readinpot(logical): determines whether to import the potential from external file 'pot.dat', please set backrot as t when using this option

 ### System namelist: zp, zt, massp, masst, namep, namet, lmin, lmax, elab
 - zp, zt(real*8): charge number of the projectile and the target
 - massp, masst(real*8): mass number of the projectile and the traget
 - namep, namet(character): name of the projectile and the target
-- lmin, lmax(integer*4): minimum/maximum total angular momentum of the reaction system considered in the calculation
+- jmin, jmax(integer*4): minimum/maximum total angular momentum of the reaction system considered in the calculation
 - sp(real*8): spin of the projectile
 - elab(real*8): incident kinetic energy of the projectile in the laboratory frame